Lost in Food

 4. Allergy advice: gluten free, dairy free, egg free, and soya free.
 For comprehensive and detailed allergy advice go to Allergy UK.

-If you like this recipe then try some of our other great tasting vegetable sides:
+If you like this recipe then try these great tasting vegetable sides:

 For all my favourite vegetable recipes in one place, check our my 12 Best Vegetable Side Dishes post.